BeyondScheme/BeyondScheme.github.io/_posts/2017-02-13-make-virtus-dry-to-speed-up-api.md

 {% endhighlight %}

 My new test file value object has coercion thanks to dry-types and custom method attributes that used to be provided by virtus.
-There is also defined [constructor type schema](http://dry-rb.org/gems/dry-types/hash-schemas/) that allows to omit attributes in constructor.
+There is also defined [constructor type schema](http://dry-rb.org/gems/dry-types/hash-schemas/) that allows omitting attributes in the constructor.

 {% highlight ruby %}
 class TestFileValue < Dry::Struct